 - Bicycle owners aren’t required to register a bicycle or obtain a driver’s license.

-- Cyclists age 16 and under and passengers must wear an appropriate helmet.
+- Cyclists and passengers aged 16 and under must wear an appropriate helmet.

 - A bicycle must have a white headlight after sunset.
 It must be visible at least 500 feet away.